anoel2/Mass_Email/README.md

 I.e. an organization has multiple e-mail formats, for various reasons.
 Legacy names, etc. xyz@example.com, and x.y.z@example.com.

 # How to use
+Update email_list.py with a list of e-mails you wish to send in the form of an array.
-In email.py, you need to update the e-mails array with your list of addresses, update the name of the SMTP server you wish to use, and fillout the message body and subject.
+Update the name of the Subject and SMTP server you wish to use in email_send.py, Update the message body in message.py.
 In smtp_secret.py, add you credentials.
+It is already in gitignore.

 # Example Output